The best gift is to sit back and watch others succeed.

 The best gift she’s ever received as a kid was a walk-man (in case you don’t know what that is, let’s just say they are like a vintage iPod) – she danced and sang her little heart out to MC Hammer like it was her job!

-Marissa Teeter is the Director of Corporate Communications & Marketing for the Skyline Group of Companies.
-She oversees marketing strategies and communications, as well as internal and external public relations across the entire group of companies.
-She has worked with several tier 1 and Fortune 500 organizations, in addition to helping to build a handful of start-up companies.
+Marissa Teeter is the Senior Vice-President, Financial Services for Investors Group Canada.
+She oversees field operations and overall distribution, acquisition and client strategy for the organization.
+She has worked with several tier 1 and Fortune 500 organizations over her career, in addition to helping to build a handful of start-up companies.
 Marissa is also very involved in local community and international causes.
-She was recognized as a 2015 and 2016 YMCA-YWCA Woman of Distinction for Business and Entrepreneurship.
+She was recognized as a 2015, 2016 and 2017 YMCA-YWCA Woman of Distinction for Business and Entrepreneurship and Community Leadership.
 Additionally, she was named one of the city’s “Top 40 Under 40” for 2015, and was selected for the 2015 Mayor’s Award for her philanthropic achievements.
 In her “spare time” she loves to be at home with her two kids and husband where her hobbies include playing Barbies and watching Mickey Mouse.

 “Givesome is going to change lives.
 The lives of those who benefit from the generous donations but also the lives of those who are giving… they don’t know it yet… but Givesome is revolutionizing a whole generation, changing the way we give not because we should but because we really want to!”